neurodata/neurodata.io/content/about/conduct.md

 - sexual orientation
 - gender identity and expression
 - religion
-- computing experience or lack of
-- science/biology experience or lack of
+- computing, science/biology, or other  experience or lack of

 We do not tolerate harassment of team members in any form.
 Sexual language and imagery is not appropriate, this includes the following: